 Connect and Understand

-Students will conduct research and use their scientific observation skills to deepen their understanding of the STEM Design challenge whilst at Melbourne Zoo.
-They may also start to brainstorm ideas.
+Students will conduct research and use their scientific observation skills to deepen their understanding of sustainability and electricity at Melbourne Zoo.

 Victorian Curriculum 9-10

 Advances in scientific understanding often rely on developments in technology and technological advances are often linked to scientific discoveries (VCSSU115)

 - Students will use existing science knowledge and understanding to find solutions and create novel inventions that help Melbourne Zoo generate electricity

 The description and explanation of the motion of objects involves the interaction of forces and the exchange of energy can be described and predicted using the laws of physics (VCSSU133)